dlt-hub/dlt/docs/website/docs/general-usage/destination-tables.md

 # Destination tables

-In [Exploring the data](../dlt-ecosystem/visualizations/exploring-the-data.md) you have seen the data that has been loaded into the database.
-Let's take a closer look at the tables that have been created.
+When you run a [pipeline](pipeline.md), dlt creates tables in the destination database and loads the data from your [source](source.md) into these tables.
+In this section, we will take a closer look at what destination tables look like and how they are organized.

 We start with a simple dlt pipeline: